Jarnomer/Hive42/pipex/README.md

 ## Libft

 This is the first project featuring `libft` with added `ft_printf` and `gnl`.
-All `linked list` and additional memory deallocation functions are also included.
+All `linked list` functions are also included.

+Additional memory deallocation functions were added for better management.

 ```c
 ft_free_double((void ***)&ppx->cmd);